-- 4 On the Create Selection Set page, select the image from which you want to restore the disk and configuration files. - 5 Click Edit Plugin Options. - 6 In the Plug-in for VMware Restore Options dialog box, click the Restore Files tab, and configure the following options:
+- 4 On the Create Selection Set page, select the image from which you want to restore the disk and configuration files. - 5 Verify that the target you are restoring to has enough space available to accommodate the restored files. - 6 Click Edit Plugin Options. - 7 In the Plug-in for VMware Restore Options dialog box, click the Restore Files tab, and configure the following options:

 Option Description Files Restore To perform file-level restores from image-level backups, select this option.
-NOTE: After selecting the individual files and directories under the Volumes node, if you do not select this option, the job fails.
+NOTE : If you do not select this option and if the target contains insufficient space, the jobs fails.
 Target Directory Type the full path to the directory to which you want to restore the virtual machine disk and configuration files.
 The target directory must be local to the NetVault Backup Client on which the Plug-in for VMware is running.
 Currently, mapped network drives, mounted network shares, and UNC paths are not supported.
-The plug-in does not check if you have specified a local or remote directory.
+The plug-in does not verify whether you have specified a local or remote directory.
 If plug-in cannot access the specified path, the job fails.
-Split Restored Virtual Disks This option can be used when restoring virtual disk files to the local file system.
-If the check box is selected, the plug-in splits the ".vmdk" file into 2GiB files.
+Split Restored Virtual Disks This option can be used when restoring virtual drive files to the local file system.
+If the check box is selected, the plug-in splits the ".vmdk" file into 2 GiB files.
 If you clear the check box, the plug-in restores the ".vmdk" file is as a single disk file.
 This option is only available to backups created using Plug-in for VMware 10.0.5 and later.
 To force this behavior when restoring a backup created using Plug-in for VMware 10.0.1 or an older version, configure this option in the vmware.cfg file: 1 Open the vmware.cfg file in any text editor.
-You can find this file in < NetVault Backup home >\config on Windows $^{ extsf{B}}$ and < NetVault Backup home >/config on Linux $^{ extsf{B}}$.
-2 Add the following lines: [Custom:RestoreSplitVMDK] Value=TRUE 3 Save the file.
+You can find this file in <netvault backup="" home="">\config on Windows and <netvault backup="" home="">\config on Linux.</netvault></netvault> 2 Add the following lines: [Custom:RestoreSplitVMDK] Value=TRUE 3 Save the file.
 The setting for this option in the Plug-in for VMware Restore Options dialog box overrides the setting in the vmware.cfg file.